avedmala/avedmala.com/content/blog/capone-blog-1/index.md

 Some more dependancy issues popped up so we had to make some PRs across a few codebases to fix them.

-We created a custom consolidator component which allowed us to combine the results from the topic and summary processors into the original dataset.
+We created a custom consolidator component which allowed us to aggregate the results from the topic and summary processors into the original dataset.
 The backend was now where we wanted it to be.

 As for the frontend, we reused a React codebase created by previous interns and refactored it to work with our backend.
+It was cool to see some continuity in the programe.
 At this point, our original project was considered done.

 ### Week 9

 With two weeks left and most of our work done, we needed a plan for the rest of the Internship.
 We decided to combine our project with the other Interns' projects and create a final product.

-Our project did topic and summary processing and the other Interns' projects was an OCR processor powered by tesseract which retrieved text from images and PDFs.
+Our project did topic and summary processing and the other Interns' projects was an OCR processor which retrieved text from images and PDFs.
 The goal was to have a search service which uses PDFs as input and makes them searchable with the topic and summary insights we generated.

 I was responsible for creating a new workflow and a new API endpoint.
 I decided to document the entire API in OpenAPI which is a standard for REST APIs.